Joan Hodges-Wu, MA, MSW, LGSW

 Founder & Executive Director

 A social worker by profession and a torture treatment specialist by training, Joan Hodges-Wu has dedicated her career to serving low-income, English limited, vulnerable immigrant populations.
 Joan is a nationally recognized torture treatment subject matter expert, a regular advisor to the U.S. Office of Refugee Resettlement (ORR), and the lead author of the Survivor of Torture Psychosocial Well-being Index.
 A version of her tool serves as the national program evaluation measure for ORR's $10 million Survivor of Torture program.
-Frustrated by the limitations of the traditional torture treatment service model, Joan founded the Asylum Seeker Assistance Project in 2016 to connect all persons fleeing persecution, including survivors of torture, to critical services in a non-stigmatizing, solutions-focused, community-based setting.
+Frustrated by the limitations of the traditional torture treatment service model, Joan founded the Asylum Seeker Assistance Project in 2016 to connect all persons fleeing persecution, including survivors of torture, to critical services and support.
 Joan holds a Masters in Refugee Care from the University of Essex in England and a Masters in Social Work from The Catholic University of America in Washington, D.C.
 She is also a Returned Peace Corps Volunteer who served in Kyrgyzstan, Central Asia.